tuplejump/presentations/2016-strata-san-jose/strata-san-jose-2016.md

 ## Topics

-- Modern streaming architectures and batch/ad-hoc architectures
+- Modern streaming and batch/ad-hoc architectures
-- Simplification
+- Pitfalls and Simplification
 - Precise and scalable streaming ingestion
 - FiloDB and fast analytics with competitive storage cost
 - Use Cases